WebDevLyon/CV-Nicolas-Lachise-WebDev/README.md

 ## Accomplishment

-I just use HTML5 and Sass.
-Don't forget to compile the scss with the command.
+I just use HTML5 and CSS3.

->npm run sass

 I used the flexboxes for the responsive design